vtn160230/Volume-by-Region/README.md

 # Volume-by-Region

-Case Scenario in the workplace when a coworker sends you a file along with an email explaining the situation below:
+Case Scenario in the workplace when a coworker sends you a file along with an email explaining the situation below

+***

+### Email sent with file attachment

 Hey,